kaifaluo/note-topo-band/README.md

 # TopoBands
 > This project is under construction, and updated from time to time.
+>
+> The goal is to demonstrate basic but significant physical results within the framework of topological band theory by toy models and practical code implementations.
+A good way to understand is to (re-)create.

 ## Topology in IQHE